Banna, Ilocos Norte: Government

+Local government

-Banna, belonging to the second congressional district of the province of Ilocos Norte, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
+Banna is part of the second congressional district of the province of Ilocos Norte.
+It is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and councilors are elected directly by the people through an election that is held every three years.

 Elected officials

+Education

+The Banna (Espiritu) Schools District Office governs all public and private elementary and high schools within the municipality.